BIDMCDigitalPsychiatry/LAMP-platform/docs/08-develop/10-oauth_oidc.md

 Hostname needs to be the same as specified in the `docker-compose.yaml` file.
 The `OAUTH_LOGOUT_URL` is not mandatory, but it is needed so that the user is automatically logged out from Keycloak when they log out from the dashboard.

 Remember that `OAUTH_REDIRECT_URI` must be exactly the same as the redirect URI the client was set up with.

+For further specifications on configuring Oauth for Google see the documentation here: https://docs.lamp.digital/deploy/configure_oauth_google